openpnp/openpnp/Importing-Centroid-Data.md

 Altium
 ------
-1. In Altium,
-* a) Under Outjob configure Pick and Place Setup to use CSV and Text Formats.
+1. Under Outjob configure Pick and Place Setup to use CSV and Text Formats.
 Use Metric units.
-* b) While Viewing the PCB, use File->Assembly Outputs->Pick and Place Files and set Pick and Place Setup to use CSV and Text Formats.
+1. or While Viewing the PCB, use File->Assembly Outputs->Pick and Place Files and set Pick and Place Setup to use CSV and Text Formats.
 Use Metric units.

 2. In OpenPnP, use File -> Import Board -> Named CSV.

 Others